vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/06_bhagavat-parijanopAsanA-paddhatiH.md

 5. After mentioning the five kinds of manifestations like the supreme (Para), the partial (Vyuha) and others of His Self, Hari says in Tatvaratna about her glory as follows:—

-The manifestations of God (Isvara) according to the Pancharatra sastras are fivefold: Para, the essential and supreme manifestation, as it appears in the empyrean, (Vaikuntha) of Vishnu which is only one; Vyuha, the group of partial manifes- tations which are recognised as fourfold, Vasudeva, Sankarshana, Pradyumna, and Aniruddha; Vibhava, the part manifestations of cosmic energy which are innumerable as seen in the incarna- tions of Rama, Krishna &c., Antaryamin, the manifestation as abiding inside all beings; Archavatara, the incarnations in the form of holy images for the purpose of worship.
+The manifestations of God (Isvara) according to the Pancharatra sastras are fivefold: Para, the essential and supreme manifestation, as it appears in the empyrean, (Vaikuntha) of Vishnu which is only one; Vyuha, the group of partial manifestations which are recognised as fourfold, Vasudeva, Sankarshana, Pradyumna, and Aniruddha; Vibhava, the part manifestations of cosmic energy which are innumerable as seen in the incarnations of Rama, Krishna &c., Antaryamin, the manifestation as abiding inside all beings; Archavatara, the incarnations in the form of holy images for the purpose of worship.
 These four grades of manifestation lead successively form the lowest image to the highest para.
 </details>